 It was often enough, during my young years, that Grandma would sidle up to show me her latest charge.
 She would find an abandoned bird’s egg and nestle it between her ample breasts in hopes of raising a hatchling.
 There, it was nice and warm.
 Surely birds did as much.
 This happened often enough to make it a distinct memory, although in truth, I cannot imagine it didn’t dawn on her at some point that she’d never had a success.
 She must have stopped at some point, but I can’t say when that was.

 In any case, I remember questioning her as to the welfare of her latest orphan.
 Gleefully, she would show me the tiny orb, a lovely powder blue sometimes, sometimes speckled, sometimes not.
-The eggs seemed so tiny and delicate resting as they did in the fold of her weathered skin.
+The eggs seemed so tiny and delicate resting as they did in the folds of her weathered skin.
 They were warm and cozy and full of promise, at least as far as she was concerned.
 Once, when I raised a question of doubt as to whether or not this was likely to produce an offspring, and she countered with a logic I could not refute.
 “Shoo (sure), but I keepa them warm.
 Maybe they getta chance.”
 She was right.
 She was doing what she could, and it was better than nothing.
 How they stayed intact while she slept, I will never know.
 Perhaps she placed them beside herself under a lamp at night and replaced them in the mornings.
 Their safety was dicey, to be sure.
-There was the time we were dancing the polka to one of her favorite records and collided accidentally.
-We both stopped and looked at each other immediately, knowing what had occurred even before we looked to check her décolletage.
+One time when we were dancing the polka to one of her favorite records, we collided accidentally.
+We both stopped immediately, and looked at each other, knowing what had occurred even before we looked to check her décolletage.
 The poor smashed egg lay in shards surrounded by a gooey mess.
-She shrugged her shoulders resignedly, wiped up, and we resumed dancing, ready for the next one that might come her way.
+She shrugged her shoulders resignedly, wiped up, and we resumed dancing, ready for the next egg that might come her way.

 Going to see Grandma was like Forrest Gump’s box of chocolates.
 It was always a surprise and always a good one.
 Well, almost always.
 One year, Debbie and I asked our mother if we could buy a little chick for grandma for Easter.
 We must have seen them for sale somewhere, and knew that our mother wouldn’t like to have one at our house.
 Accordingly, we brought the little thing to her in a little box we’d decorated in Easter theme, much to Grandma’s delight.
 It was a two-fer.
 Grandma got a healthy live baby to care for, and we got to go visit and see the chick whenever we could.
 It was wonderful for us all.
 We named the chick too, although I have forgotten its name.
 I do remember we had given the chick a boys name.
 Let’s call him Jacky.
 We went to see Jacky every week and he just grew and grew.
 Clearly, this time, Grandma had managed to feed him with something appropriate for chickens, because Jacky got bigger and bigger.
 She seemed to enjoy him well enough, but we loved rushing down Ridgeview to see him, as he was very friendly and so different from the pets we had at home.
 Eventually, Jacky had grown to a full size, filling his cage.
 Where once the cage was cavernous, now, he could just manage to turn around.
 At some point, I went down the street to see him again.
 Grandma welcomed me in and I went to the back porch where she kept him.
 The cage was empty.